shopgo-magento2/shopgo-core/README.md

 <h2 id="install">Installation</h2>

-Below, you can find two ways to install the currency import services module.
+Below, you can find two ways to install the shopgo core module.
 With the release of Magento 2.0, you'll also be able to install modules using the Magento Marketplaces.

 ### 1. Install via Composer (Recommended)
 First, make sure that Composer is installed: https://getcomposer.org/doc/00-intro.md